How To Easily Paint a Fall Tree With Watercolor Paint (with Video)

 fall watercolor painted tree on marble countertop with watercolor paints.

 Disclosure: We only recommend products we would use ourselves and all opinions expressed are our own.
-This post may contain affiliate links that when clicked, we may earn a small commission at no additional cost to you.
-Read our full privacy policy here.
+This post may contain affiliate links when clicked, we may earn a small commission at no additional cost to you.
+Read our full privacy policy.

 Yes, you can buy the most expensive watercolor paints, brushes and watercolor paper.
 The paper is probably the most important part.
 Make sure you are getting heavy paper meant for watercoloring.
 If not your colors will not blend as nicely.

-watercolor paint pallette and paper towel
+watercolor paint pallette and paper towel.

-Helpful Watercolor Painting Techniques to know
+Helpful Watercolor Painting Techniques

 • Wash: Dilute part of the color with water.
 This can help things look more realistic by getting different tones of color.